 We recommend using a brush or roller.
 Use a 2-3 inch paint brush, applying a criss-cross motion to give an even spread.
 Allow 2 hours to dry between coats.

-To create a distressed look, simply apply two contrasting colour coats, then use sandpaper or scouring pad when the paint is dry.
+To create a distressed look, simply apply two contrasting Tones coats, then use sandpaper or a scouring pad when the paint is dry.